keithledgerwood/WICLab-guide/01-introduction.md

       |:-----|:-----|
       |![PowerShell Script](images/011/vm_powershell_pasted_400.png "PowerShell Script")| |

-1. Verify that your virtual desktop now has shortcuts to Chrome, the Downloads folder, and Notepad.
+1. Verify that your virtual desktop now has shortcuts to the Downloads folder, Chrome, and Notepad.

    |||
       |:-----|:-----|
       |![Clean Virtual Desktop](images/011/vm_post_powershell_script_500.png "Clean Virtual Desktop")| |

+## Initial sign in to your Okta tenant

+---
+As part of the provisioning process for your Okta Workforce Identity Cloud tenant, an Okta admin account was created that corresponds to your email address that you used to sign in to labs.demo.okta.com.

+1. Check your inbox for an email with the subject line **Your New Okta account**.
+1. Copy the **Temporary password**, and then click **Sign On**.
+1. Follow the instructions on the screen to sign in to your Okta tenant.
+After a successful sign in, you will see the **Okta End-User Dashboard**.
+1. Sign out of your Okta tenant and close the browser tab.
+   **Be sure to remember your new Okta admin account password**.

 ## How to Navigate your Lab Guide